 This button is activate only if an item of the configuration list is selected.
-A window to choose if import the configuration from the device to the software (overwriting the data in the selected configuration) or export the configuration selected in the configuration list from software to the device (overwriting the configuration previously present in the device) is shown.
+A window to choose if import the configuration from the device to the software or export the configuration selected in the configuration list from software to the device (overwriting the configuration previously present in the device) is shown.
 An alert window is shown if the selected modules on the exported configuration don't match to the modules physically present.